-A test of targeting Specialist Paramedics to patients with low acuity illness and injury that are likely to be able to be safely treated at home or in the community is planned for July 2018.
-Initially Specialist Paramedics will be deployed to "green - low acuity" category incidents that have been triaged by a Clinical Advisor and are not suitable for a Hear and Treat outcome, however do match the skill set of a Specialist Paramedic.
-A further test of targeting Specialist Paramedics to low acuity yellow category patients is being developed and planned for August 2018.
+A test of change targeting Specialist Paramedics to patients with low acuity illness and injury, that are likely to be able to be safely treated at home or in the community, has been underway since 17 July 2018.
+Specialist Paramedics are being deployed to "green - low acuity" category incidents that have been triaged by a Clinical Advisor and are not suitable for a Hear and Treat outcome.
+Initial data shows further work is required to improve the visibility of Specialist Paramedic resources at the dispatch desk to support effective deployment.